On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-Turning towards the second broad case, we traverse the graph $H$ again along a path $P$.
-Contrary to the first case, we can encounter a pair of vertices with a multiple of $p$ common neighbours.
-For our purposes, it is important to evade such pairs of vertices.
-We argue that by the property of $H$ being in $\redbipartites$ we always are always able to do so.
-This leads to a structure we call \emph{$p$-mosaic paths} that, similar to a generalized hardness paths, provides enough structural information towards establishing hardness depending only on the local properties of its endvertices.
-An example is shown in Figure~\ref{fig:generalized_hardness_path_intro_example}.
-We find that if a $p$-mosaic path is a cycle then this cycle satisfies the same properties we found to be sufficient to yield hardness in the first broad case.
-Interestingly, we show that if the $p$-mosaic path does not yield hardness the only remaining option for an endvertex of a $p$-mosaic path is to also be the endvertex of a generalized hardness path.
-We conclude that $H$ has to contain a concatenation of generalized hardness paths and $p$-mosaic paths.
-Arguing by the finiteness of $H$ we show that this concatenation has to yield hardness.
+Turning toward the second broad case, we traverse the graph $H$ again along a path $Q$.
+This path $Q$ is constructed by concatenating instances of $K_{a,k \cdot p}$ carefully such that it evades a set of common neighbours of cardinality congruent modulo $p$ to $0$.
+This leads to a structure we call \emph{$p$-mosaic path}; an example is shown in Figure~\ref{fig:generalized_hardness_path_intro_example}.
+Similar to $p$-hardness paths, a $p$-mosaic path provides enough structural information toward establishing hardness depending only on the local properties of its endvertices.
+Also, similar to $p$-hardness paths, we show that if an endvertex $v$ of $Q$ does not satisfy such property, then one option is that $Q$ can be extended.
+However, by the finiteness of $H$, this yields a $p$-hard walk.
+The only remaining option for $v$ is to also be the endvertex of a $p$-hardness path.
+We conclude that $H$ has to contain a concatenation of $p$-hardness paths and $p$-mosaic paths.
+By the finiteness of $H$, we show that this concatenation is a $p$-hard walk.

+Before we proceed, we note that many of our structural findings and gadget constructions are given for general graphs $H$, not only \graphclass{} ones.
+Examples are $p$-hard walks and $p$-hardness paths.
+This is done to support future studies of $\probNumHom{H}[p]$.
+Despite these more general findings, we only give complexity results for \graphclass{} graphs as, in particular, our arguments do not yield a straightforward extension to general graphs $H$ of radius $2$ as explained in the following.

-\subsubsection{Beyond \Graphclass Graphs}
+\subsubsection{Beyond \Graphclass{} Graphs}

-In light of our findings we conjecture that for a bipartite graph $H$ in \redbipartites the problem $\numBipHomsTo{H}[p]$ is $\ClassNumP[p]$-hard if $H$ is not a collection of complete bipartite graphs.
-This conjecture then extends towards a conjecture on $\numHomsTo{H}[p]$ and also incorporates the conjecture of Faben and Jerrum. \begin{conjecture} Let $p$ be a prime and $H$ a graph with order~$p$ reduced form $\normreduced{H}$.
-Then, $\numHomsTo{H}[p]$ is solvable in polynomial time if the connected components of $\normreduced{H}$ are complete bipartite or reflexive complete.
-Otherwise, $\numHomsTo{H}[p]$ is $\ClassNumP[p]$-complete. \end{conjecture}
+In light of our findings we conjecture that, for an order~$p$ bip-reduced bip-graph $H$, the problem $\probNumBipHom{H}[p]$ is $\classNumP[p]$-hard if $H$ is not a collection of complete bipartite graphs.
+This extends toward a conjecture on $\probNumHom{H}[p]$ and also incorporates the conjecture of Faben and Jerrum. \begin{restatable}[]{conjecture}{FabenJerrump} Let $p$ be a prime and $H$ be a graph with order~$p$ reduced form $\normreduced{H}$.
+If the connected components of $\normreduced{H}$ are complete bipartite or reflexive complete, then $\probNumHom{H}[p]$ is solvable in polynomial time.
+Otherwise, $\probNumHom{H}[p]$ is $\classNumP[p]$-complete. \end{restatable}